datadryad/dryad-app/documentation/apis/embedded_submission.md

 directly in the tab where the author has been editing their manuscript submission.

+The `editLink` by itself only contains the information necessary to open the item for editing in Dryad.
+In most cases, it will be necessary to direct the user back to the manuscript system after the Dryad submission has been completed.
+To instruct Dryad where to redirect after a submission is completed, append the parameter `returnURL` to the URL provided in the `editLink`.
+For example:

+`<editLink>?returnURL=https%3A%2F%2Fmanuscriptomatic.org%2Fsubmission%2Fabc123`

 The author will then proceed through the normal Dryad submission process.
 They will be able to edit metadata that has been pre-populated by the journal, and upload any files.

 When the data submission is complete, the author will be redirected back to the correct page in the manuscript system.
+If you have chosen to open the Dryad submission in a new window, and you want the new window to simply close, specify the returnURL as a page that closes itself immediately upon opening.

 Obtain Dryad metadata
 ---------------------